osmlab/name-suggestion-index/CONTRIBUTING.md

 #### Uncommon names

 ```
-Warning - Uncommon entries in `canonical.json` not found in `keepNames.json`:
+Warning - Uncommon brand not found in `keepNames.json`:
 These might be okay.
 It just means that the entry is not commonly found in OpenStreetMap.
 To suppress this warning, add a "nocount" property to the entry.
   "shop/wholesale|Costco"